sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 So while both methods can be used to check for the presence of a value, `indexOf()` provides more specific information about the location of the value within the array/string.

-### 56. What is the difference between indexOf and lastIndexOf function ?
+### Question 56.
+What is the difference between indexOf and lastIndexOf function ?

 The `indexOf()` function in JavaScript returns the index of the first occurrence of a specified value in a string or an array, while the `lastIndexOf()` function returns the index of the last occurrence of a specified value in a string or an array.

 In other words, `indexOf()` starts searching from the beginning of the string or array and returns the first index where the specified value is found, whereas `lastIndexOf()` starts searching from the end of the string or array and returns the last index where the specified value is found.

-### 57. What is the difference between search and match functions ?
+### Question 57.
+What is the difference between search and match functions ?

 The search() function searches a string for a specified pattern and returns the index of the first match, while the match() function searches a string for a specified pattern and returns an array of all matches.
 The search() function returns -1 if no match is found, while the match() function returns null if no match is found.

-### 58. What is Implicit type conversion ?
+### Question 58.
+What is Implicit type conversion ?

 Implicit type conversion, also known as type coercion, is the automatic conversion of a data type to another data type by JavaScript during an operation.
 This occurs when an operator is applied to operands of different data types, and JavaScript automatically converts one or both operands to a common data type before performing the operation.
 For example, when using the "+" operator with a string and a number, JavaScript will convert the number to a string and concatenate the two strings together.

-### 59. What is Explicit type conversion ?
+### Question 59.
+What is Explicit type conversion ?

 Explicit type conversion in JavaScript, also known as type casting or type coercion, is the process of converting a value from one data type to another using built-in functions or operators.
 This can be done using functions like parseInt(), parseFloat(), Number(), String() or by using operators like +, -, \*, /, or Boolean().
 Explicit type conversion is necessary when you need to perform operations on values of different data types.

-### 60. What is Coercion ?
+### Question 60.
+What is Coercion ?

 Coercion in JavaScript refers to the automatic type conversion that occurs when performing operations involving values of different data types.
 For example, when a string is added to a number, JavaScript will attempt to convert the string to a number before performing the addition operation.
 Coercion can be either implicit or explicit, and it can result in unexpected behavior if not understood properly.

-### 61. What are different popup boxes available in core JavaScript?
+### Question 61.
+What are different popup boxes available in core JavaScript?

 There are three different types of popup boxes available in core JavaScript: